odinn1984/UE5-Skybox-AI-Plugin/README.md

 This is a tool that integrates with [SkyboxAI](https://skybox.blockadelabs.com/) by [Blockade Labs](https://www.blockadelabs.com/)

+**This is not an official plugin made by Blockade Labs, it's a community plugin**.
+To see official SDK's and Libraries please visit [Blockade Labs API Documentation](https://api-documentation.blockadelabs.com/api/sdk.html)

 The purpose of this plugin is to allow you to request to generate a sky box and then automatically download it and put it in your project with an option to disable features that are premium (to reduce UI clutter and show only things that you can use)

 If you are looking for information about the implementation of the API that is used in this plugin please visit the [API docs](./BlockadeLabsSkyboxAi/Source/SkyboxAiApi/README.md)